How to Get Rid of Pavement Ants

 #1 – Boil Them

-One of the fastest and most lethal ways to eliminate a pavement ant infestation under sidewalks, patios, and other outdoor surfaces is to use boiling water.
+One of the fastest and most lethal ways of killing pavement ants under sidewalks, patios, and other outdoor surfaces is to use boiling water.
 Note that this is considered a high risk option for three reasons:

 1. It causes the nest to panic and surviving queen ants will begin laying eggs in overdrive.